erickbytes/divbull/divbull.com/content/blog/The-Product-Vs.-The-Stock.md

 In 2021 the stock price ballooned and I bought 2 more shares at $320.
 Then 2022 arrived and SPOT fell under $100.
 Seeing a DCA opportunity in fall 2022, I scooped more shares around $75-$100, doubling down on my position.

 Since then, Spotify has shown they are the real deal.
+Monthly active users continue to grow.
 Revenue was up 20% in Q1 2024.
-32 million pairs of Crocs were sold, up 3% YoY.
-Monthly active users continue to grow.
 A savvy shift into podcasts has made the product even more compelling.
 Shares are back over $300.
 The company reached profitability in Q3 2023 for the 1st time in a year.
 Spotify is flexing its pricing power by raising subscription prices.

 ![SPOT Chart After Earnings Report]({static}/images/SPOT-post-2024-Q2-earnings.png)
 <center>SPOT Surges After Reporting Earnings, [Google](https://www.google.com/search?q=SPOT-stock&ie=UTF-8)</center>